Do Go On - 400 - The Millennium Dome Heist

 Fast and loud.

-I think, yeah, I like sort of a rock and tracks.
+I think, yeah, I like a sort of rockin tracks.

 Okay.